LukeMS/keltor/rst/index.rst

 Non-Humans in the Empire
 *************************

-The Middle Lands have a fairly sizable population of elves, dwarves, gnomes, halflings, and so on.
+The `Middle Lands`_ have a fairly sizable population of elves, dwarves, gnomes, halflings, and so on.
 It is, however, not commonplace for all of these races to share settlements.
 Even the major cities will have only a small number of non-humans, often less than 2% of the total population.
-The noteworthy exceptions being Balashar, Brazhale, Ghuntos, Hilldale, Mischihoon, and Vesral.
-Of those, only Balashar, Ghuntos, and Hilldale are part of the Empire.
-Non-humans count for 26% of the population of Balashar.
+The noteworthy exceptions being `Balashar`_, `Brazhale`_, `Ghuntos`_, `Hilldale`_, `Mischihoon`_, and `Vesral`_.
+Of those, only `Balashar`_, `Ghuntos`_, and `Hilldale`_ are part of the Empire.
+Non-humans count for 26% of the population of `Balashar`_.

 The smaller cities and towns are often, but not always, as lacking in diversity.
-Most non-humans living in the Middle Lands have there own villages and small towns.
+Most non-humans living in the `Middle Lands`_ have there own villages and small towns.
 Because of this the average small town human could go years without seeing another race.
 In a few areas it's possible for a person to go their entire life without seeing another race.
 The most common contacts for humans are with gnomes and halflings.

 The lack of diversity has had some detrimental effects on the Empire's citizens.
 One of these being a very insular mindset.
 This is more common in the smaller settlements that lack any contact with non-humans.
 In these places non-humans can easily be the focus of curiosity or hostility.
 It is another question as to if those feelings are openly expressed.

 Dwarves have underground cities in every mountain range of the Empire.
 These settlements are large as the underworld is a dangerous place.
 Having a population between five-thousand and twenty-thousand, they are often located in mineral rich areas with access to water.
 While they are less inclined to seek out trade, their wares are highly desirable.
 Arms and armor of dwarven make are in high demand across the Empire.
 Due to this, human towns actively seek trade opportunities with any nearby dwarven cities.

-Elves have settlements all over the Middle Lands, on the rolling plains, in the forests, among the hills, along the seaside, and by the rivers.
+Elves have settlements all over the `Middle Lands`_, on the rolling plains, in the forests, among the hills, along the seaside, and by the rivers.
 These settlements commonly trade with any friendly nearby communities, human or otherwise.
 Some will produce all manner of elven wares for trade but many are not that concerned with commerce and just trade for essential items.
 Most have a population less than a few thousand yet there are rumors of larger elven cities in the deep unexplored forest areas.
 In the major cities of the Empire, elves are often the smallest non-human population.
-Human cities tend to be too
-"turbulent" for the average elf.
+Human cities tend to be too "turbulent" for the average elf.
 Half-elves are more common than elves in human areas.

 Gnomes are one of the races that actively seek out and join human settlements.
 They are also one of the least numerous of the non-human races in the Empire.
 A fifth of all gnomes live in human settlements.
-By far, Hilldale has the largest percentage of gnomes in the Empire's major cities.
+By far, `Hilldale`_ has the largest percentage of gnomes in the Empire's major cities.
 They do have their own smaller gnome only communities scattered in the hills of the Empire.
 The population of such towns is on average two or three thousand gnomes and they tend to actively trade with their neighbors.

 Halflings love their communities, yet are attracted to the human settlements.
 They are often one of the larger segments of non-human population in the Empire's major cities.
 Their own settlements tend to be in remote yet serene areas, often in the forest or among hills.
 Their settlements' population is on average at least a thousand and they maintain good trade relationships with neighboring friendly communities.

 Orcs are one of the most numerous of the "evil" races found in the Empire.
-While they normally settle in hills and mountainous regions, the tribes of the Middle Lands are not that picky.
+While they normally settle in hills and mountainous regions, the tribes of the `Middle Lands`_ are not that picky.
 They can just as easily be found in any borderland region, on the plains, in the forest, and along the coastline.
 They actively prey on any neighboring settlement, human or otherwise.
 Raids and slavery are how they survive.
-Sometimes they do more than raid and as a result the population of half-orcs in the Middle Lands is alarmingly high.
+Sometimes they do more than raid and as a result the population of half-orcs in the `Middle Lands`_ is alarmingly high.
 Some of the larger border towns have hundreds of half-orcs among their population.
 They are not often well treated in their home village but many find success in military service.

 Outside of the borderland freeholds, the occupants of the human civilized areas generally don't believe in the more exotic monsters.
 While many will accept the existence of the common monsters such as orcs, goblins, hobgoblins, troglodytes, bugbears, gnolls, and kobolds.
 These same people will balk at the idea of frost giants, or dragons, or phrenic scourges, or any other beast not commonly found in their own metaphorical backyard.
 These are looked at as bard tales told to entertain children and frighten folk into staying close to home.
 This attitude is lessened in the borderlands but not totally dispelled.